freenas/freenas-docs/userguide/intro.rst

   Engine (TOE) for improved network performance.
 Add *toe* to the Options field of the interface to enable the feature.

+* LDAP failing to bind on startup causes an alert.

 * The UPS shutdown command can now be customized.

 * :ref:`freenas-debug` can now include GRUB configuration information.